lenablank/lenablank/README.md

 Hi there 👋

-I'm Lena, Berlin-based Full-stack Developer.
+I'm Lena, Berlin-based Frontend Developer.

-👩🏻‍💻 I have graduated from Le Wagon coding bootcamp and joined the team as a Teaching Assistant for a front-end module.
+👩🏻‍💻 I have graduated from Le Wagon coding bootcamp and worked as a Teaching Assistant for a frontend module.

 📚 I’m currently working on my own projects, developing skills in React and learning more about UI/UX design.